(This article was published on 28 June 2021 and updated on 27 January 2026)

 Where should climate-related matters be reflected – in the cash flows or in the discount rate?

 In valuation practice, the impact of climate-related matters is generally reflected in the cash flows rather than in the discount rate, whenever possible.
-This may not be possible when cash flow projections relate to circumstances or events outside the company’s control and there is no data or evidence to support them.
+However, this may not be possible when cash flow projections relate to circumstances or events outside the company’s control and there is no data or evidence to support them.
 [IFRS 13.61, B12]

-• calculating the implied adjustments to cash flows that would be consistent with the proposed adjustment to the discount rate.
+• the implied adjustments to cash flows that would be consistent with the proposed adjustment to the discount rate.

 For more information on how climate-related matters might affect cash flow projections, see our article What’s the impact on cash flow projections used for impairment testing of non-current assets?